GUARANTEED DRAINING SOLUTIONS

 How Neglecting Drain Cleaning Can Lead to Costly Repairs

-Many people don’t think about their drains until there is a problem.
+Many people do not think about their drains until there is a problem.
 However, ignoring them for too long can cause serious and expensive issues.
-Over time, hair, grease, food scraps, soap, and other debris build up inside your pipes.
-If not cleaned regularly, this build-up can cause slow drainage or even complete blockages.
+Over time, hair, grease, food particles, soap scum, and other debris build up inside your pipes.
+If they are not cleaned regularly, this build-up can cause slow drainage, clogs, or complete blockages.

-Blocked drains can lead to bad smells and overflowing sinks, but the problem doesn’t stop there.
-When pipes are clogged, water pressure inside them increases.
-This pressure can cause leaks or even burst pipes, leading to major water damage in your home.
-Fixing this type of damage can be very costly, especially if walls, floors, or ceilings are affected.
+Blocked drains can lead to bad smells and overflowing sinks, but the problem does not stop there.
+When pipes are clogged, water pressure inside them can increase.
+This pressure may cause leaks or burst pipes, which can lead to water damage in your home.
+Repairing this type of damage can cost a lot, especially if walls, floors, or ceilings are affected.

 Another issue that can arise from dirty drains is mould growth.
 When water gets trapped due to a blockage, damp conditions develop.
-Mould thrives in these conditions, and it can be harmful to your health, causing allergies and breathing problems.
+Mould thrives in these conditions, and it can be harmful to your health.
+It may cause allergies, breathing problems, and other issues, especially for young children or people with asthma.

 How Often Should You Clean Your Drains?